Salvadora persica: Etymology and common names

+Salvadora persica is commonly known as toothbrush tree or mustard tree, and has various other names in different languages, such as arak and jhal.

 Distribution and ecology

-The plant is native to the Middle East and Africa, and is found on desert floodplains, riverbanks, and grassy savannahs.
+The plant is native to the Middle East, North Africa, and India, and is found on desert floodplains, riverbanks, and grassy savannahs.
 It has high tolerance for salty soils and can tolerate as little as 200 mm or less of mean annual rainfall, but it prefers ready access to groundwater.

 History and use

-Salvadora persica stick, known as miswak, is popular for teeth cleaning throughout the Arabian Peninsula, Iranian Plateau, as well as the wider Muslim world.
+Salvadora persica stick, widely known as miswak, is used for teeth cleaning throughout the Arabian Peninsula, Iranian Plateau, and wider Muslim world.

 The fresh leaves can be eaten as part of a salad and are used in traditional medicine.
 The flowers are small and fragrant and are used as a stimulant and are mildly purgative.
 The berries are small and barely noticeable; they are eaten both fresh and dried.
-The wood of the Salvadora persica can be used for charcoal and firewood.
+The wood can be used for charcoal and firewood.
 In Namibia, the mustard bush is used as drought-resistant fodder for cattle.
 The seeds can be used to extract a detergent oil.

 As of 2009, Botanic Gardens Conservation International has a total of eight Salvadora persica plants in conservation.